 Postdocs in the early phases of their careers, maximum of two years following completion of their dissertation.

-Experienced postdocs, maximum of five years following completion of their dissertation.
+Experienced postdocs, maximum of three years following completion of their dissertation.

 Marie Skłodowska-Curie Individual Fellowships (IF) offer experienced researchers the opportunity to diversify their creative and innovative potential through advanced continuing education as well as international and intersectoral mobility and the opportunity to develop their individual skills.
 Individual fellowships thus enable the acquisition and transfer of knowledge through research in a European (EU member states and affiliated countries) or non-European context.